self-atari/icfp2025/writeup/writeup.md

 ## Primus

-Next up was _Primus_, a set of six rooms.
+Next up was _Primus_, with six rooms.
 Now there were guaranteed to be at least two pairs of rooms that had the same name.
 How to tell them apart?

 For starters, we could guess by counting the number of times a room showed up.
 Sure enough, it looked like A and B showed up twice as often as C and D. But that